Selective Volume Mixup for Video Action Recognition: Experiments

 \textbf{Ensemble strategies and parameter sharing}.
 We conduct performance comparison of different ensemble strategies and parameter sharing of spatial and temporal selective modules.
 As illustrated in Table \ref{tab:ensemble}, using shared parameters of spatial and temporal selective modules consistently outperforms unshared parameters settings.
 In addition, probabilistic ensemble (Eq \ref{eq:pe}) of spatial and temporal selective modules provide slight improvements over average ensemble (Eq \ref{eq:ae}).

 \textbf{Distribution of $\lambda$.} We further explore the influence of different distribution of $\lambda$ by varying the $\alpha$ value which determines the distribution of $\lambda$ as $\lambda \sim Beta(\alpha,\alpha)$.
 The results on UCF101 dataset are shown in Figure \ref{fig:beta}.
-The probability density of Beta distribution has a higher value around 0.5 when $\alpha>1$, indicating that input samples have closer proportions in the mixed sample.
-As $\alpha$ decreases to lower than 1, the proportions of samples become more diverse.
 We evaluate the performance of spatial selective module and temporal selective module using TSM as backbone on $\alpha=\{0.2,0.5,1,2,3\}$ and $\alpha=\{0.2,0.5,0.8,2,3\}$ respectively.
 As shown in Figure \ref{fig:beta}, temporal selective module and spatial selective module demonstrate significant and robust performance improvement under different $\lambda$ distribution, especially compared with mixup \cite{zhangmixup}.
 The performance of spatial selective module decreases when $\alpha$ goes lower than 1, which may be due to the fact that when $\alpha$ is lower than 1, the spatial selective module selects smaller spatial regions that may not contain complete motion regions, leading to semantic ambiguity in the training data-label pairs.
 In contrast, the performance of temporal selective module improves with smaller $\alpha$.
 There may be two reason for this phenomenon, 1) temporal selective module select the whole frame instead of a small spatial region; 2) actions in UCF101 can be recognized using only a few frames.
 Notably, in other experiments, we fixed $\alpha$ as 0.8 and 1 for temporal and spatial selective module respectively, although adjusting $\alpha$ may lead to a slight improvement.